kghose/kghose.github.io/fascinating_things.md

-An [entertaining account](http://www.otherhand.org/home-page/physics/graduate-studies-in-physics-at-cal-state-university-fullerton/)&nbsp;by Tom Mahood, of his work with James Woodward, testing an inertial drive.
+An [entertaining account](http://www.otherhand.org/home-page/physics/graduate-studies-in-physics-at-cal-state-university-fullerton/) by Tom Mahood, of his work with James Woodward, testing an inertial drive.